 - In retaliation because you complained about discrimination?

 - For taking time off due to a serious health condition?

 - For exercising your right to free speech?

-of your race, color, age, gender, religion or disability?
+of your race, color, age, sex, religion or disability?

 If you were wrongfully fired from your job call Bruce Preissman, Esq.

 Preissman can meet with you, answer your questions and provide straightforward counsel and advice regarding your options.